 PiHPh is hosted by the University of Edinburgh Library’s Journal Hosting Service, and adheres to their privacy and cookies policies and to their take down policy.

-Res Medica is the Journal of the Royal Medical Society.
+The Res Medica is the peer-reviewed Journal of the Royal Medical Society.

-The Unfamiliar is a student-led journal based at the University of Edinburgh, aimed at making anthropology easily and widely accessible to audiences beyond academia.
+The Unfamiliar is a postgraduate student-led journal based at the University of Edinburgh, aimed at making anthropology easily and widely accessible to audiences beyond academia.
 We seek to provide a forum for postgraduate students and early-career researchers for the publication of, and creative engagement with, their research.